Baby growth spurts are a normal stage of infant growth. They typically occur during your baby’s first year.

 Growth charts based on the World Health Organization (WHO) Child Growth Standards are also used to assess your baby’s development in her early years.

 Another sign of a growth spurt in your baby is that he’ll begin to hit developmental milestones.
 He will begin to show signs of trying to communicate with you.

-He’ll crawl and drag himself along the floor.
+He’ll start to roll over, then crawl and drag himself along the floor.
 He may also babble a lot.